lathrops25/CSCI209Picasso/README.md

 `images` - contains some sample images generated from Picasso.
 Some of the expressions for these images can be found in the `expressions` directory.

+## Extensions and Usage
+**Allowing users to use up and down arrows to access history**

+- Sometimes, user may have to press up and down arrow twice to change history.
+This is because of the cursor changing location in the text box.

+**Other extensions here**

 ## Code Base History

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.